ardunn/dsmt/readme.md

 ### Motivation

-I run a homelab server with various web-UIs and daemon processes.
+I run a homelab server with various web-UIs and daemon processes spread across systemd services, docker containers, and plain linux processes.
 I need to monitor when they are up or go down.
 Existing tools like Grafana and LibreRMS (among a billion others) are awesome but are mostly configured for enterprise or structured database access; monitoring simple things like whether a process is running or not on the server are made quite complicated.